phoenixak/Analyzing-Car-Reviews-with-LLMs/README.md

 Question Answering: Extracting answers from reviews based on specific questions.
 Summarization: Summarizing long reviews to provide concise insights.
 Containerization: Docker is used to encapsulate the project environment for easy replication.
-Experiment Tracking: MLflow is integrated for tracking experiments and managing different model versions.

 Features: